| Tuesday 9.6.2026 | Wednesday 10.6.2026 | Thurstday 11.6.2026 |

 - Language: EN

-D Workshop: Joy, wonder, beauty and ugliness in human-nature relationships, Environmental College SYKLI
+D Workshop: Joy, wonder, beauty and ugliness in human-nature relationships, SYKLI Environmental College

 In this workshop will learn about the most recent science on aesthetics in nature conservation, try out educational methods and co-create further practices for educational methods.